 During the 2015 school year a total of 265 female students attended the public secondary school in Sheikh Yassin, in the afternoon shift, and came from 4 nearby villages.
 This was an important milestone for the girls in this community to leave their home schools, where they had attended classes the previous 8 years.
 They were very happy to attend the first public girls school in Chak District.

-Additional info. about our program:
+About our program:

-- Program started 2005 and has added one grade per year from 2007 to 2014
+- Program started 2005 and has added one grade per year from 2007 on

-Many substantial upgrades to the girls education program were made in 2015, thanks to the Zakat Foundation, including the installation of solar panels to provide power for the 15 new laptop computers, 1 printer, a projector and water pump.
-A student from Nangarhar University volunteered to teach both computer and English classes, as well as train to our teachers so that they could lead these classes in the future.
+Thanks to the Zakat Foundation, substantial upgrades to the girls education program made in 2015 included the installation of solar panels to provide power for the 15 new laptop computers, 1 printer, a projector and water pump.
+Stationary and school supplies were purchased for students, as well as new chairs for some classrooms, and school uniforms for all our students!

 “My name is Laila.
 I am in 6th grade at Sheikh Yassin secondary school, I am very happy that I am going to home class, I will do my best to study more and be an educated personality in the future.
 Thank you A4T for providing the education services for poor people of Wardak province.
 We have a very kind and nice principal and teachers.
 They are teaching very well and have good relationships with students.”